 |9||Alaska, American Samoa, California, Guam, Hawaii, Marshall Islands, Federated States of Micronesia, Northern Mariana Islands, Oregon, Palau, Washington, Army Post Office Pacific, Fleet Post Office Pacific|

-After the first number in a ZIP Code is assigned, the USPS assigns the next two numbers according to city.
+After the first number in a ZIP Code is assigned, the USPS assigns the next two numbers according to a city.
 If a region has a main town or city, the USPS will often assign it the first ZIP Codes.
-After that, the ZIP Codes will proceed alphabetically.
+After that, the ZIP Codes will proceed alphabetically

 ZIP Codes are not drawn according to state boundaries.
 In fact, since they are designed only to increase mailing efficiency, ZIP Codes can and do cross county and state boundaries.
 For example: